FAQs: Redistricting Reform

-Q: What’s so bad about letting the political parties draw the map?
+Q: What’s so bad about letting the political parties draw the maps?

 A: As long as political parties draw the map, the parties’ primary objective will be to protect the interests of the party in control and its preferred incumbents.
-As evidence of just how that works, over half of the 2014 legislative races (82 of 137) were uncontested in November.
+As a result, in the last several election cycles more than half of the legislative races were uncontested.

 When there is little competition, there is little debate about issues that matter to voters.
 When voters don’t have a choice in an election, many don’t become engaged in the process at all and democracy suffers.

 Q: Has any research been done on the subject of independent redistricting?